australasian-computer-music-association/5-rose-ode-to-my-frayed-nerves/article.md

 Gestures cannot be triggered without using the interface and it is a time-consuming process.
 In this piece, there was much planning prior to gesture assignment and during practices technical challenges would arise and generate barriers to embodied states.
-In this piece, I used a relatively simple set of gestures to balance between functionality of performance and memory capabilities so that I could remain engaged in the sound control.
+I used a relatively simple set of gestures to balance between functionality of performance and memory capabilities so that I could remain engaged in the sound control.
 The laboriousness of routing data does not contribute